Guaranteed minimum income: Other

+21st century

 In 2013, the Equal Life Foundation published the Living Income Guaranteed Proposal, illustrating a practical way to implement and fund a minimum guaranteed income.

 In 2017, Harry A. Shamir (US) published the book Consumerism, or Capitalism Without Crises, in which the concept was promoted by another label, as a way to enable our civilization to survive in an era of automation and computerization and large scale unemployment.
 The book also innovates a method to fund the process, tapping into the underground economy and volunteerism.

 Other modern advocates include Ayşe Buğra (Turkey), The Green Economics Institute (GEI), and Andrew Coyne (Canada).

 Funding

 Tax revenues would fund the majority of GMI proposals.
 As most GMI proposals seek to create an earnings floor close to or above poverty lines amongst all citizens, the fiscal burden would require equally broad tax sources, such as income taxes or VATs.
 To varying degrees, a GMI might be funded through the reduction or elimination of other social security programs, such as unemployment insurance.

-Another approach for funding is to acknowledge that all modern economies use fiat money and thus taxation is not necessary for funding.
-However, the fact that there are no financial constraints does not mean other constraints, such as on real resources, do not exist.
-A likely outcome based on the economic theory known as Modern Monetary Theory would be a moderate increase in taxation to ensure the extra income would not cause demand-pull inflation.
-This hypothetical Chartalist approach can be seen in the implementation of quantitative easing programs where, in the United States, over three trillion dollars were created without requiring taxes.

-Examples around the world
+By country

+Australia

+As of 2022, the Australian Greens support a Liveable Income Guarantee of $88 per day; meaning all those who do not have an income of at least this figure would be raised to this amount.
+This would raise all Australians above the Henderson poverty line (as calculated in 2022).

+Austria

+Social assistance is the last social safety net provided by the state (principle of subsidiarity).
+Social assistance is only granted if people cannot secure their livelihood either through their own efforts or through family assistance (maintenance obligation) or on the basis of a social insurance or other benefit entitlement.
+Due to other existing benefits in Austria, many people are not dependent on social assistance.